GRANULAR FERRIC OXIDE & THE REEF AQUARIUM

 ADDITIONAL USAGE ADVICE

-To make sure your reactor stays clean and free from detritus, pre-filter water going into the reactor.
-It can also be useful to add a small check valve to pump side of your water line or keep the return line submerged to prevent back siphoning into in the event of a power cut.
+To make sure your reactor stays clean and free from detritus, it is best to pre-filter water going into the reactor.
+It can also be useful to add a small check valve to the pump side of your water line and keep the return line submerged to prevent back siphoning into in the event of a power cut.

 Check weekly for good flow and fluidisation.
-If clogged, dump reactor contents into a bucket with tank water, stir and pour off detritus.
+If clogged, dump reactor contents into a bucket of tank water, stir and pour off detritus.
 Media can then be returned to the reactor in part or whole.
-Pro tip: Use this technique when changing media, and save approximately 1/4 of the old media to mix into new media, keeping bacterial cultures stable to prevent bacteria or algae bloom from media change.
+Pro tip: Use this technique when changing media, and save approximately 1/4 of the old media to mix into new media, keeping bacterial cultures stable to prevent bacteria or algae blooms.
 If used in a canister filter, use a micron bag to hold the Granular Ferric Oxide, preferably in thin layers to ensure good even flow, and reduce channelling through the media.